tzweigle/TechBlog/Readme.md

  - Lets play around with local group policy editor centralized control for

-1.user settings
+1. User settings

-2.computer settings
+2. Computer settings

-3.control and deployment of applications
+3. Control and deployment of applications

-4.control user experience
+4. Control user experience

-what does it change?
+gpupdate/force, what does it change?
-gpupdate/force to change effective date of GPO change or control a remote machine.
+Changes effective date of GPO change or control a remote machine.

 #### **October 8th Warm up**